We want to help some friends or family attend Respite Retreat. What should we do?

 We've found that when couples don't do at least these three things, maybe they don't really want to come or simply aren't ready yet.
 It might be better to wait until they feel the need for help toward healing enough to be willing to take these initial steps themselves.
 We've found that when others do these things for them, they are more likely to cancel at the last minute.

-So we suggest that when you send the brochure and point your friends to the website, let them know that if they want to come and if they will request the application and return the application with the $100 deposit, you will cover the remaining portion of the registration fee ($450) and whatever other costs you are willing to cover.
+So we suggest that when you point your friends to the website, let them know that if they want to come and if they will request the application and return the application with $100 paid toward registration (you can tell them that we require that, because honestly, we do), you will cover the remaining portion of the registration fee and whatever other costs you are willing to cover.

 We hope your friends will come.
 We promise to love them well.
 Contact us if you have any further questions.